MT-Recognition for Word - restoring equations that have become non-editable images in text in Microsoft Word document

 Instead of zeros in line with ID you should write email, and instead of zeros in line with KEY you should write access code.

 The access code for all components of the MTRecognition service is unified.
-It can be obtained free of charge for testing by emailing email@example.com.
-The test key allows you to recognize up to 100 equations.
+It can be obtained after payment of 3 USD or 3 Euro to my PayPal account (firstname.lastname@example.org).
+Please, write to me email@example.com and I'll send the key to your email.
+This simple key allows you to recognize up to 200 equations.

 - VERY IMPORTANT!
 MAKE SURE that your Word document does not contain any $ symbol.
 This should be done before you begin equation recovery.
 If $ is found in the text, remove or replace it with other characters or character combinations, otherwise it will not be possible to properly convert equations from TeX to MathType.

 - At the bottom of this page, the code for the WTRec_Restore script is given in plain text.
 This text simply needs to be copied from this page and placed in Word.